Learn Java Easy. Chapter 6 Exercises

 //Now we have numbers between 1 and 6.99 but we must transform them into integers.

-//This is done by converting the whole expression to integer with (int).
-As seen below.
+//This is done by converting the entire expression to an integer with (int).
+As shown below.

 }